Mobile App Onboarding Metrics: The Complete Measurement Framework for Activation, Retention, and Revenue

 What are mobile app onboarding metrics?

 Mobile app onboarding metrics measure how effectively new users move from installation to experiencing the product’s core value.
-These metrics track stages such as signup completion, activation rate, time to value, and early retention to evaluate onboarding performance.
+These metrics track stages such as signup completion, activation rate, time to value, and early retention.

 What is the most important onboarding metric for mobile apps?

-Activation rate is widely considered the most important onboarding metric because it measures whether users complete the first meaningful action that delivers product value, such as sending a message, completing a transaction, or creating their first project.
+Activation rate is widely considered the most important onboarding metric because it measures whether users complete the first meaningful action that delivers product value.

 How do you measure Time to Value in mobile apps?

-Time to Value (TTV) measures the time between a user’s first app open and the moment they experience the product’s core value.
-It is typically calculated using event timestamps between first_open and the activation event.
+Time to Value measures the time between a user’s first app open and the moment they experience the product’s core value, typically calculated using timestamps between the first_open event and the activation event.

 What is a good activation rate for mobile apps?